 Many of MCC's programs are unique to our region such as Materials Technology, which includes Foundry (the only community college in Michigan to offer this training).
 All workforce programs have local advisory board members that keep content relevant to local employers and the local labor market.
-MCC received a Department of Labor H1B One Workforce grant that will lead to changes in our programs related to Industry 4.0.
+MCC continues to work on a Department of Labor H-1B One Workforce grant that is leading to changes in our programs related to Industry 4.0.

 MCC also has unique partnerships to serve the educational needs of a wide variety of students and employer needs for skilled workers.
 MCC has a consortium agreement with Michigan State University (MSU) to offer associate degrees in agriculture, food processing, and urban forestry.
-In nursing we have two consortium agreements, one with MSU and one with Grand Valley State University (GVSU) for bachelor's degree completion programs.
+In nursing, we have two consortium agreements, one with MSU and one with Grand Valley State University (GVSU) for bachelor's degree completion programs.
+We are working to develop an Associate Degree in Nursing (ADN) to a Bachelor's Degree in Nursing (BSN), in partnership with GVSU with a portion of the BSN to be taught on MCC's campus.
 Our Respiratory Therapy (RT) program has partnered with Northwestern Michigan College and Munson Medical Center to offer an Associate in Applied Science in RT to students on our main campus in Muskegon and at a satellite location in Traverse City.
 An agreement with GVSU has created a bachelor's degree in Allied Health Sciences with an emphasis in Respiratory Care with all respiratory care classes taken at MCC.